tauri-apps/governance-and-guidance/board-election-2023/Candidates.md

 That said, here are some points of attention:

 - The document will be public.
-- Integrity and transparancy are important.
+- Integrity and transparency are important.
 Consider using your real name and to mention any relevant interests (ex: contracts or employment).
 - Not everyone in the Working Group may be aware of what you do.
 It's worth highlighting even if you've been part of the community.

 ## Robin van Boven